The Essential Role of SOC Analysts in Modern Cybersecurity

 - Correlates events across multiple systems

-- Implements containment measures for confirmed incidents
+- Implements containment measures for confirmed alerts

-- Updates incident documentation and case management
+- Updates documentation and case management

 Tier 3 Analyst: